 The Association does not charge fees to its consumers for any of the above listed services.
-196 services for eligible infants and toddlers under age three who have developmental delays in any of the following areas:
+138

 The Broome County Health Department oversees programs in which children from birth to five with disabilities and/or suspected developmental delays may receive evaluations to determine eligibility and need.